Logo Waldemar Muhl

 Observer Pattern - Efficient Event Handling

 In the realm of software design, one pattern stands out for its ability to facilitate robust communication and interaction between components: the Observer Pattern.
 This pattern is a cornerstone of many successful software architectures, allowing developers to create decoupled, flexible systems that react dynamically to changes.
 In this blog post, we’ll delve into the essence of the Observer Pattern, its key components, benefits, and real-world applications.
 Overview The Observer Pattern is a behavioural design pattern that establishes a one-to-many relationship between objects.
+In this relationship, when one object (the subject) changes state, all dependent objects (the observers) are notified and updated automatically.
+This enables efficient communication and synchronisation between components without tightly coupling them together.

 • coding